- about mussels

 How To Cook Mussels

-PEI cultured blue mussels are easy to cook as well as being a healthy and easy meal option.
+PEI Mussels are easy to cook as well as being a healthy and easy meal option.
 They’re quick and tasty and can be eaten right out of the pot or used in a variety of recipes.

 Before you start cooking, you should always give your mussels a quick rinse.
-Cultured blue mussels are pre-cleaned so that’s really all you need to do.
+PEI Mussels are pre-cleaned so that’s really all you need to do.
 The fresh water will cause the mussels to close.
 If there are any that don’t close give them a quick tap, if they still don’t close at least partially, simply discard them.

 Let’s Get Cooking

 - Place a little bit of water in a pot, just ¼ cup is often enough to provide the steam.

 - Turn on the heat to high.